AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 For a source asset or folder, you can see the following information and take the following actions directly from the References rail:

 * See the paths of live copies.
-* Open or reveal a specific live copy in AEM user interface.
+* Open or reveal a specific live copy in [!DNL Experience Manager] user interface.
 * Synchronize the updates to a specific live copy.
 * Suspend relationship or change rollout configuration for a specific live copy.
 * Access the live copy overview console.